IIIT-n-HA/KoinX_Asg/README.md

 * Start the server by running npm start.
 * For api testing of different routes you can use postman.
+* Basically we need to use only one api to test as asked in task 1.
+Here is the format for that api ("http://localhost:3000/api/v1/tasks?address=0xc5102fE9359FD9a28f877a67E36B0F050d81a3CC").
+You can change the address section to check for different addresses.
+Same using postman.

 ## Dependencies